 Following on from the successful Out to Play pilot project in 2015, winner of the Glasgow City Council Environmental Initiative Award 2016, Eco Drama are now delivering a full scale project spanning 4 project years 2017-2021, collaborating with 28 primary schools and nurseries within disadvantaged areas across Greater Glasgow.
-Each school or nursery works with a Drama Artist for a 5 week or 1 week outdoor learning residency, connecting children and young people with the natural world through quality creative learning experiences delivered in school playgrounds.
+Each school or nursery works with a Drama Artist for a 5 week outdoor learning residency, connecting children and young people with the natural world through quality creative learning experiences delivered in school playgrounds.
 The project is estimated to reach more than 5,000 children and 600 teachers with tailored arts-based outdoor learning experiences and teacher CPD workshops.

 Out to Play has a strong Continued Professional Development (CPD) element for Teachers and Nursery Leaders.
 The project is designed to ensure a lasting legacy with the advancement of staff knowledge, confidence and skills, empowering teachers to deliver arts-based outdoor learning for many years to come and have ‘Out to Play’ sessions become part of their school’s weekly timetable.

 Here are some headline achievements from the 2015, 2017 and 2018 projects:

-– 2,832 Pupils across 16 primary schools have participated in Out to Play creative outdoor learning residencies.
+– 2,832 Pupils across 16 primary schools have participated in Out to Play creative outdoor learning residencies from 2015-18.

 – 400 Teachers have participated in the residencies and associated Out to Play CPD workshops, which share best practice from Out to Play and develop knowledge, confidence and skills in embedding drama and storytelling within outdoor learning.